Phnom Kulen – More Than Just a Mountain

 Religion

-A few metres away flows the Kbal Spean River (“River of the Thousand Lingas“) through the stone, whose riverbed is carved with numerous lingas and symbols of the Hindu god Shiva, some already partially covered with moss and other plants.
-The ancient Khmer believed that as the river water flowed over the sacred carvings, it became sanctified and fertile.
-This blessing was carried downstream to rice fields and plains of the Angkor Empire.
-The carvings are dated from the 11th and 12th centuries and mark a place for pilgrimage.
+A few metres away, the Kbal Spean River (“River of the Thousand Lingas”) flows over stone riverbeds carved with numerous lingas and other symbols of the Hindu god Shiva, many now partially covered with moss and vegetation.
+The ancient Khmer believed that as the river water flowed over these sacred carvings, it became sanctified and fertile, carrying divine power downstream to the rice fields and plains of the Angkor Empire.
+The carvings, dated to the 11th and 12th centuries, clearly mark the site as an important place of ritual and pilgrimage.

 Stones bearing religious inscriptions can also be found hidden in the surrounding jungle or at the top of the mountain.
-So look closely in your environment; maybe you can see some old carvings.
+These scattered remains underscore the enduring spiritual importance of Phnom Kulen and invite visitors to look closely at the landscape, where traces of ancient devotion are still embedded in stone and nature.

 Nature